srfi-explorations/r7rs-srfi/README.md

 ## Running tests in docker

-Only make and docker is needed.
+Only make and docker are needed.

     make test-compile-r7rs-docker COMPILE_R7RS=<IMPLEMENTATION> SRFI=<SRFI_NUMBER>

+If you are on windows look up the docker commands from the Makefile.

 # Adding new srfi